Skip to main content

 • The thunk designer may describe custom AI tools to build.
 These requests also launch AI agent tasks to automatically build the tools.

-4. Intelligent runtime environment
+4. Reliable, secure, and scalable runtime environment

 • When new workflow requests are collected, an AI agent task is launched (on behalf of the thunk owner) to parse the requests and create structured workflow requests